hyperledger-labs/splice/docs/src/validator_operator/self_hosting.rst

 `the-real-canton-coin <https://github.com/DACH-NY/the-real-canton-coin>`_ repository from GitHub and follow the setup instructions.
 Then, run ``sbt bundle``.
 This will create a release bundle in ``the-real-canton-coin/apps/app/target/release/coin/``.

+(Note that a release bundle may also be downloaded here:
+|bundle_download_link|.
+However, you will still need a local clone of
+the github repository and the instructions do not yet reflect the use of this bundle.)

 Please now navigate to the examples directory in your local clone of the `the-real-canton-coin` Git repository: ::

   cd apps/app/target/release/coin/examples